harness/developer-hub/docs/first-gen/first-gen-quickstarts/iis-net-quickstart.md

 1. In Harness, click **Setup**, and then click **Add Application**.
 The Application settings appear.
 2. Enter the name **IIS Tutorial**, and click **Submit**.
 Your new Application appears.

    We won't cover all of the Application entities in this tutorial.
 We assume you've read [Harness Key Concepts](../starthere-firstgen/harness-key-concepts.md).

    To add your IIS website zip and settings, you create a Harness Service.
 Services represent your IIS websites, applications, and virtual directories.
 You define the source of the IIS website artifact and your IIS specs, such as application pool identity.

-1. In your Harness Application, click **Services**.
+3. In your Harness Application, click **Services**.
 On the **Services** page, click **Add Service**.
 The **Service** dialog appears.
 Enter the following settings:

    * **Name:** Enter **IIS-Website**.
    * **Deployment Type:** Select **Windows Remote Management (WinRM)**.
    * **Artifact Type:** Select **IIS Website**.

-2. Click **Submit**.
+4 Click **Submit**.
 The new Service is added.

    ![](./static/iis-net-quickstart-05.png)

-Next, we will add the IIS website zip file artifact to the Service.
+   Next, we'll add the IIS website zip file artifact to the Service.

-1. In your Service, click **Add Artifact Source**, and select the **Artifactory** artifact source.
+5 In your Service, click **Add Artifact Source**, and select the **Artifactory** artifact source.
 Enter the following settings:

    * **Display Name:** Enter **Todo List**.
    * **Source Server:** Select the Artifact Server you created earlier, **Artifactory Public**.